MicrosoftDocs/win32/desktop-src/Stg/type-indicators.md

 ---
 title: Type Indicators
 description: The actual properties follow the table of Property Identifiers/Offset Pairs property set values.
-Each property is stored as a DWORD, followed by the data type value. ms.assetid: '8523458b-8b1b-4e9f-8f96-d7601e57675c'
+Each property is stored as a DWORD, followed by the data type value. ms.assetid: 8523458b-8b1b-4e9f-8f96-d7601e57675c ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Type Indicators

 The actual properties follow the table of Property Identifiers/Offset Pairs property set values.
 Each property is stored as a **DWORD**, followed by the data type value.

-Type indicators and their associated values are described in the [**PROPVARIANT**](propvariant.md) structure.
+Type indicators and their associated values are described in the [**PROPVARIANT**](/windows/win32/propidlbase/ns-propidl-tagpropvariant?branch=master) structure.

 All Type/Value pairs must begin on a 32-bit boundary.
 Thus, values may be followed with null bytes to align the subsequent pair on a 32-bit boundary.